Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 65 games this season, Boston and its opponents have scored more than 212.5 combined points.
+- Boston's 82 games this season have gone over this contest's total of 214.5 points 65 times.

-- Boston has an average total of 229.4 in its contests this year, 16.9 more points than this matchup's over/under.
+- Boston has an average point total of 229.4 in its outings this year, 14.9 more points than this game's over/under.

 - Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.